handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ```

 ### Calling internal class members from changed code
+> You can use User Script Rewrite Overrides to overcome this limitation

 Technically, once your changed code is compiled it'll be in a separate assembly.
 As a result this changed code won't be able to access internal classes from assembly it originated from.

 ### Extensive use of nested classed / structs
+> You can use User Script Rewrite Overrides to overcome this limitation

 If your code-base contains lots of nested classes - you may see more compilation errors.

 Easy workaround is to move those nested classes away so they are top-level.